-Teej is amongst the beautiful festival that exists in India and celebrates the arrival of the monsoon.
+Teej is among the most beautiful festivals that exist in India and celebrates the arrival of the monsoon.
 It is primarily observed by women living in different parts of India, mainly the north and central parts.

-They welcome the monsoon season and nature by songs, prayers, dancing, and performances of various rituals.
-As agriculture plays a big role in India, Teej plays an essential part in the Hindu culture.
+They welcome the monsoon season and nature through songs, prayers, dancing, and performances of various rituals.
+As agriculture plays a big role in India, Teej plays an essential part in Hindu culture.

 Teej refers to the third day that occurs every month of the new moon (Amavasya) and the third day after the full moon night.
 Aside from India, women and girls in Nepal also commemorate the Teej Festival.

 Here is everything you need to know about the unique and cultural festival.